mathworks/jenkins-matlab-plugin/README.md

+# Archived Repository Notice

+> **⚠️ Announcement:**
+> This repository has been archived and is no longer maintained.
+To access the latest plugin features or to report any issues, please visit the [jenkinsci/matlab-plugin](https://github.com/jenkinsci/matlab-plugin) repository.

 # Continuous Integration with MATLAB on Jenkins
 This plugin enables you to build and test your MATLAB&reg; project as part of your Jenkins&trade; build.
 For example, you can automatically identify any code issues in your project, run tests and generate test and coverage artifacts, and package your files into a toolbox.